 My current research looks at the changing meanings and values attached to work and a contemporary worker subject.
 My new edited collection (with Susan Luckman) The new normal of working lives: critical studies in contemporary work and employment, 2018, is published by Palgrave Macmillan as part of the COST Dynamics of Virtual Work series.
 The collection features research from eleven countries and was developed partly from the stream 'Reconceptualising Work' that I led at the WORK2015 in Turku, Finland.
 I led a stream with the same theme at WORK2017.
 In 2018 I take this work forward as co-I in the Jean Monnet-funded project 'Creative Industries and the Digital Economy as Drivers of EU Integration and Innovation'.
-I will be a Visiting Scholar at the School of Creative Industries, UniSA in autumn 2018.
+I was a Visiting Scholar at the School of Creative Industries, UniSA, Adelaide in autumn 2018.

 Related recent publications are the 2015 special issue and Sociological Review Monographs collection Gender and Creative Labour, co-edited with Bridget Conor and Rosalind Gill, including my article/chapter '‘A new mystique?
 Working for yourself in the neoliberal economy’.
 Another co-edited collection Theorizing Cultural Work: Labour, Continuity and Change in the Creative Industries, with Mark Banks and Rosalind Gill (Routledge, 2013) was re-published in paperback in 2017.